jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Make the start screen look nice

 - Citations
-	- Maybe spawn an object for this?
+	- Just track in BaseScene as an additional score

 - Dynamite
 	- If it explodes causes a game over